Xilinx/VVAS/sphinx/source/docs/common/common_plugins.rst

 * RGBA
 * BGRA

-.. important:: *Make sure that the color formats provided to this plug-in are supported by the multi-scaler hardware kernel.*
+.. important:: Make sure that the color formats needed for your application are supported by the multi-scaler hardware kernel.

+As a reference, multi-scaler configurtion for ``smart model select`` exampl design can be found in `multi-scaler configuration <https://github.com/Xilinx/VVAS/blob/master/ivas-examples/Embedded/smart_model_select/v_multi_scaler_user_config.h>`_

 Control Parameters and Plug-in Properties